tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 The SetResultFlagForSuccess API can set the data returned if the operation succeeded; the SetResultFlagForFail API can set the data returned if the operation failed.

 ### Can I perform an increase operation on multiple value fields at a time?
 What if the key does not exist?
 The increase operation can increase multiple value fields at a time, which requires the request passed by gameserver to assign values to multiple fields.
-If a key does not exist, then perform increase operation, which can be set by the SetAddableIncreaseFlag function.
-If the key does not exist, insert the key and perform increase operation.
+If one of the keys does not exist when the increase operation is performed, it can be set by the SetAddableIncreaseFlag function.
+If the key does not exist, it will insert the key and perform increase operation.
 The non-increase field of the key will not be actually stored, and the default value of the non-increase field will be used when the record is read; if the key exists, the increase operation will be performed directly.

 ### Does TcaplusDB have compression function?
-TcaplusDB has compression feature, and the compression algorithm used is Google snappy, including protocol compression, which is the compression feature of request packet/response packet between gameserver <--> tcaproxy (access layer); data compression, that is, tcapsvr (storage layer) compresses the data that needs to be stored when the data is stored.
-If you want to save the network traffic between gameserver <--> tcaproxy, it is recommended that you enable protocol compression.
+TcaplusDB has a compression feature, and the compression algorithm used is Google snappy, including protocol compression, which is the compression feature of request packet/response packet between gameserver <--> tcaproxy (access layer), and data compression, that is, tcapsvr (storage layer) compresses the data that needs to be stored when the data is stored.
+If you want to reduce the network traffic between gameserver <--> tcaproxy, it is recommended that you enable protocol compression.
 If you want to call the SetCompressSwitch function of TcaplusDB API, it is recommended that you enable tcapsvr (storage layer) compression, which can save disk space and improve IO disk performance, while the CPU used for compression and decompression is also controllable.

-### What are the ways to save traffic when TcaplusDB reads records?
+### What are the ways to reduce traffic when TcaplusDB reads records?
-When TcaplusDB reads a record, it does not return the value field if the record has no change in a fixed time, and does not return the value field if the record version number does not change.
+When TcaplusDB reads a record, it can be set so it does not return the value field if the record has no change in a fixed period of time, neither does it return the value field if the record version number does not change.
 For more information, see the SetFlags function.

 ### Is the TcaplusDB API thread-safe?
 TcaplusDB API is non-thread-safe, mainly because components such as tlog and tdr are not thread-safe.
 It is recommended that a single thread uses a single API object and a single game area uses a single API object.
 If you need to interact across game zones, it is recommended to maintain multiple API objects with a single gameserver.